-When you’re running a business, keeping an eye on your accounts and your cash flow is absolutely vital and there are a number of different ways that businesses can keep control over their distributions of cash.
+When you’re running a business, keeping an eye on your accounts and your cash flow is absolutely vital.
+There are a number of different ways that businesses can keep control over their distributions of cash.

 One relatively popular method is through a zero balance account.
-Businesses frequently utilize a zero balance account, or ZBA, to assist them manage their finances.
+Businesses frequently utilize a zero balance account, or ZBA, to assist them in managing their finances.

 Table of Contents

 - A zero balance account (ZBA) is kept with a balance of zero by transferring money to and from a master account.